(and why we do what we do)

 at a school in Cambodia

-When you truly live a new place, new people or new cultures, you never come back the same.
+When you actually live somewhere new, with new people, you don't come back quite the same.

 Partnerships & Local Relations